grahamzibar/Community-Library-for-BlackBerry-Web-Development/README.md

 ## Namespace ##

-All libraries in this repo are located within the `blackberry.grahamzibar` namespace.
-Mostly because I like building apps and code for the WebWorks platform on BlackBerry and also because my username is grahamzibar.
-Makes sense, yeah?
+All libraries in this repo are located within the `blackberry.lib` namespace.

 ## Event Dispatcher ##

 No requirements.

-	blackberry.grahamzibar.events.EventDispatcher;
+	blackberry.lib.events.EventDispatcher;

 	// Example
 	var Dispatcher = function Dispatcher() {
-		this.inheritFrom = blackberry.grahamzibar.events.EventDispatcher;
+		this.inheritFrom = blackberry.lib.events.EventDispatcher;
 		this.inheritFrom();
 		delete this.inheritFrom;